Reviews You Can Rely On

 $65

-backpacking sleeping bag - backpacking sleeping bags emphasize lightweight and minimal packed...
+backpacking sleeping bag - sleeping bags for backpacking prioritize low weight and packed size...

 Credit: Jack Cramer

-Our review team researched over a hundred of the most popular backpacking sleeping bags before purchasing 15 of the best to undergo extensive hands-on testing.
+Our review team has researched hundreds of the most popular backpacking sleeping bags before selecting and purchasing the most popular among them to undergo extensive hands-on testing.
 We measured warmth, weight, and packed size in the lab.
-We assessed our performance metrics, including comfort, versatility, and design, in California's spectacular Sierra Nevada, Wyoming's Wind River Range, Zion National Park, and Death Valley National Park.
-Bags were tested at elevations ranging from 150 feet below to 14,000 feet above sea level, with nighttime lows between 10°F and 70°F.
+We assessed performance metrics, including comfort, versatility, and design, in California's spectacular Sierra Nevada, Wyoming's Wind River Range, Zion National Park, and Death Valley National Park.
+Bags were tested at elevations ranging from 150 feet below sea level to 14,000 feet above, with nighttime lows between 10°F and 70°F.

 Credit: Jack Cramer

-This review is also unique because it includes direct comparisons between Western Mountaineering and Feathered Friends products.
-These specialty manufacturers source some of the best goose down, but their reluctance to give away free samples means that not many of their products end up in reviews.
+This review is also unique because it directly compares Western Mountaineering and Feathered Friends products.
+These specialty manufacturers have a reputation for sourcing some of the best goose down products on the market, but their reluctance to give away free samples means that not many of their products end up in reviews.
 Fortunately, GearLab's policy to purchase every piece of gear that we test gives us the flexibility to include models from both companies in this comprehensive review.
-And we're glad we did - they're well-made sleeping bags that achieved some of the highest overall scores.
+And we're glad we did — they're well-made sleeping bags that achieved some of the highest overall scores.

 Our testing of backpacking sleeping bags is divided into five different metrics: